Skip to Main Content

 What to do after a co-signer’s death

-If you can keep up with the loan payments and do not default, you need not notify the lender of a co-signer’s death.
+If you can manage your loan payments and avoid default, you do not need to notify the lender of a co-signer’s death.
 It is usually up to the lender to find out when a co-signer dies.

 Also, depending on which of you received the loan bills, you may need to change the address now that you are the primary account holder.